-a.
-Implement the Safe System approach in traffic safety and mobility plans at federal, state/provincial/territorial, and municipal levels, including systematic integration of road safety into public health, urban development, and mobility planning.

-b.
-Integrate diversity, equity, inclusion, and accessibility into all road safety planning at the policy level, ensuring that roads and other public spaces are equitable and safe for everyone.

-c.
-Implement active transportation and multi-modal transportation options with a focus on protecting vulnerable road users by:

-i.
-Promoting and making multiple forms of transportation available equitably, ensuring that low-income neighborhoods have the same quality of available transportation as high income neighbourhoods;

-ii.
-Regular, frequent public transport with accessible timetables;
+- a.
+Implement the Safe System approach in traffic safety and mobility plans at federal, state/provincial/territorial, and municipal levels, including systematic integration of road safety into public health, road design, traffic engineering, urban development, and mobility planning, and localizing implementation to address urban and rural differences. - b.
+Integrate diversity, equity, inclusion, and accessibility into all road safety planning at the policy level, ensuring that roads and other public spaces are equitable and safe for everyone. - c.
+Implement active transportation and multi-modal transportation options with a focus on protecting vulnerable road users by: - i.
+Promoting and making multiple forms of transportation available equitably, ensuring that low-income neighborhoods have the same quality of available transportation as high income neighbourhoods; - ii.
+Regular, frequent public transport with accessible timetables; - iii.

-iii.
 Transport hubs that connect different modes of transportation;

-iv.
-Adequate and well-maintained infrastructure.

-v.
-Strategies to uncover, identify, acknowledge, and address the inequities in our current systems.

-This will enable road users to shift to alternative, safe, and environmentally-friendly transport options such as walking, cycling, and public transit.

-d.
-Speed management, guidance, policies and regulations that take into account the safety of all users, encouraging the setting of context-appropriate speed limits, such as 20mph where people move, live, and play, and that takes account of how vulnerable road users use the transportation system.

-e.
-Establish clear and measurable targets and improve data collection to improve policy implementation by:

-i.
-Establishing unified, comprehensive data systems that produce timely, reliable, accurate, well-categorized data on road safety and the causes contributing to fatalities and serious injuries in crashes;

-ii.
-Introducing key performance indicators (KPIs) for road safety data, defining a data collection program for this purpose, and making KPIs part of periodical monitoring activities;

-iii.
-Basing interventions on evidence and scaling up partnerships to bridge the gap between government, research institutions, and civil society to provide better and more reliable data.
+- iv.
+Adequate and well-maintained infrastructure. - v.
+Strategies to uncover, identify, acknowledge, and address the inequities in our current systems. - This will enable road users to shift to alternative, safe, and environmentally-friendly transport options such as walking, cycling, and public transit. - d.
+Speed management, guidance, policies and regulations that take into account the safety of all users, encouraging the setting of context-appropriate speed limits, such as 20mph where people move, live, and play, and that takes account of how vulnerable road users use the transportation system. - e.
+Establish clear and measurable targets and improve data collection to improve policy implementation by: - i.
+Establishing unified, comprehensive data systems that produce timely, reliable, accurate, well-categorized data on road safety and the causes contributing to fatalities and serious injuries in crashes; - ii.
+Introducing key performance indicators (KPIs) for road safety data, defining a data collection program for this purpose, and making KPIs part of periodical monitoring activities; - iii.
+Basing interventions on evidence and scaling up cross-sectoral collaborations and partnerships to bridge the gap between government, research institutions, and civil society to provide better and more reliable data that includes not only collision data but also program effectiveness, lessons learned etc.